Alex Pașcanu: International career

 Pașcanu started in all but one of Romania under-21's ten qualifying matches for the 2019 European Championship as the nation won its group undefeated.
 His performances led to a first call-up to the senior team, on 11 November 2018.
 In the final stage of the under-21 tournament hosted by Italy and San Marino, Pașcanu aided his side in reaching the semi-finals and thus qualified the country to the 2020 Summer Olympics.

 His age also made him eligible for the 2021 edition of the European Championship, where he played in all three group stage matches.
 Pașcanu scored the winner in a 2–1 defeat of Hungary and surpassed Ionuț Luțu to become the most capped player at under-21 level.
 In July that year, he went on to participate with Romania in the postponed Summer Olympics.

-On 3 March 2023, he received his first official call-up to the Romanian senior national team for the UEFA Euro 2024 qualifying matches against Andorra and Belarus.
+Pașcanu made his debut for Romania national team on 18 November 2024 in a Nations League game against Cyprus at the Arena Națională.
+He played a full game in Romania's 4–1 victory.